 Banking in New Zealand is relatively uncomplicated.
 The largest banks in New Zealand are ANZ, Bank of New Zealand (BNZ), ASB and Westpac.

 All banks have online banking services that allow account holders to transfer funds or pay certain municipal bills and other services online.
 Banks usually issue holders with a card that can be used to pay bills at electronic points of sale at shops and restaurants, such as a Visa debit card.
-Cashless services are highly popular throughout New Zealand.
+Cashless and contactless services are highly popular throughout New Zealand.

 Opening a bank account

 It is advisable for expats to investigate their banking options before they commit to a certain account type or bank.
 Some banks or bank accounts charge fees for certain services – such as for transactions or monthly statements – while others don’t.
-Generally, expats will be offered a choice between a current account and a savings account or a package which includes both.
+Generally, expats will be offered a choice between a current and a savings account or a package that includes both.

 The requirements for opening a bank account in New Zealand vary depending on the bank.
-In general, foreign applicants will need identification (usually in the form of a passport and a driver’s licence), proof of residence and their visa.
-Conveniently, the account can be set up and a new bank card can be issued on the day that the account is created.
+In general, foreign applicants will need identification (often in the form of a passport and a driving licence), proof of residence and their visa.
+Conveniently, the account can be set up and a new bank card will be issued on the same day.

 Some banks, such as the Bank of New Zealand, allow customers to apply online before they have even arrived in New Zealand.
-Expats who meet certain criteria are therefore able to begin depositing money into their account before moving to New Zealand, though they would need to go into a branch when they arrive to get a bank card that will allow them to access their funds.
+Therefore, expats who meet certain criteria can deposit money into their account before moving to New Zealand.
+However, they would need to go into a branch when they arrive to get a bank card that allows them to access their funds.